munizp1/budget-tracker-app/README.md

         ```

 4. **Set Up Environment Variables**
    - Create a `.env` file in the server directory based on the `.env.example` template.
 Fill in your MongoDB URI and any other necessary configurations.
+Example content for your `.env` file:
+     ```
+     MONGODB_URI=mongodb+srv://pmuniz159:la7vk0hDq20VxF0z@budgettrackerdevelopmen.8qvwdbr.mongodb.net/?retryWrites=true&w=majority&appName=BudgetTrackerDevelopment
+     PORT=3000
+     ```

 5. **Run the Application**
    - Start the backend server from the server directory: